mjheitland/tfmh/README.md

 + 1 public route table (opening the ingress ports listed in terraform.tfvars)
 + 1 private default route table (will automatically be associated with all unattached subnets)

-+ 1 config bucket to keep the user data file
++ 1 config bucket to keep the user data file for Linux and Windows ec2
 + 1 keypair (first you have to run ssh-keygen in your home folder)
 + 1 auto-scaling group to launch ec2 instances
 + 1 application load balancer forwarding traffic to all ASGs with public ec2 instances
++ 1 Linux ec2 behind the auto-scaling group
++ 1 Windows ec2

 ## in .zshrc